Imagine waking up one day only to discover that everything you’ve always known has instantly changed.

 Solutions For Habitat Loss and Destruction

-2. We should also teach others the importance of biodiversity.
-Comprehensive education regarding the environment helps people to understand how necessary biodiversity is and teaches ways in which everyone can contribute to causes that aid in keeping many different species alive.
+Comprehensive education regarding the environment helps people understand how necessary biodiversity is and teaches how everyone can contribute to causes that aid in keeping many different species alive.

 Along with education, awareness should also be raised.
 Observers should make it a point to assist reporting professionals by safely documenting the process of habitat destruction whenever the opportunity arises.

 Videos and photos help visually present the unfortunate circumstances that environmental destruction can create, evoking emotional responses that inspire others to protect natural habitats.

 As quickly as humans can destroy natural habitats, we should be just as willing to put forth the effort to rebuild and attempt to replace what is lost.
 For areas that cannot be saved, we can assist in funding the creation of areas that will serve as a refuge for displaced wildlife instead.